hdShang/arxiv-daily/docs/cs-CL/2025-06-30/papers/250623527v1-on-recipe-memorization-and-creativity-in-large-language-models-is-yo.md

 ---
 layout: default
-title: On Recipe Memorization and Creativity in Large Language Models: Is Your Model a Creative Cook, a Bad Cook, or Merely a Plagiator?
+title: "On Recipe Memorization and Creativity in Large Language Models: Is Your Model a Creative Cook, a Bad Cook, or Merely a Plagiator?"
 ---

 # On Recipe Memorization and Creativity in Large Language Models: Is Your Model a Creative Cook, a Bad Cook, or Merely a Plagiator?